Mikelobi/React-Book-Library/README.md

 <h1 align="center"> Book Library</h1>

-> A website that you can use to keep track of your favorite books.
+> A website that you can use to keep track your favorite books.
 > You can view your favorite books, add a new book to your favorite books list, and delete a book from your favorite books list.

 ## Built With